rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 Explainable AI (XAI) aims to make complex machine learning models transparent and interpretable, which is crucial in generative design where AI-driven decisions directly affect building performance, occupant comfort, and sustainability goals.
 Many current workflows use black-box surrogate models or reinforcement learning agents whose internal decision-making is opaque, limiting stakeholder trust and hindering collaborative design.

-Techniques such as LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive Explanations) have been developed to provide post-hoc interpretability by attributing importance to model inputs, enabling designers to understand, validate, and refine AI-generated solutions (Ribeiro et al., 2016; Lundberg & Lee, 2017).
+Techniques such as LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive Explanations) have been developed to provide post-hoc interpretability by attributing importance to model inputs (Ribeiro et al., 2016; Lundberg & Lee, 2017).
+Aleti et al. (2022) emphasized the growing relevance of XAI in design decision support systems, especially in sensitive, high-stakes applications like sustainable buildings.

-Recent reviews and applications of XAI in the built environment demonstrate growing interest in explainability for energy performance prediction and design optimization, improving transparency and stakeholder engagement (Doshi-Velez & Kim, 2017; Nouri et al., 2023).
-However, integrating XAI systematically into generative design workflows remains an open challenge and represents a significant opportunity for advancing human-AI collaboration.

 > **Key Insight**: Integrating XAI enhances trust and transparency in AI-assisted generative design, enabling informed decision-making and broader acceptance among stakeholders.

-**References:**
-- Jenkins, D.P., Paszkiewicz, R., & Gibson, G. (2008). *The impact of climate change on energy use in the UK building sector*. **Energy Policy**, 36(12), 4601–4605.
-- de Wilde, P. (2014). *The gap between predicted and measured energy performance of buildings: A framework for investigation*. **Automation in Construction**, 41, 40–49.
+**References**
-- Ribeiro, M.T., Singh, S., & Guestrin, C. (2016). *"Why should I trust you?": Explaining the predictions of any classifier*.
-Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+- Ribeiro, M.T., Singh, S., & Guestrin, C. (2016).
+"Why should I trust you?": Explaining the predictions of any classifier. *Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*.
-- Lundberg, S.M., & Lee, S.-I. (2017). *A Unified Approach to Interpreting Model Predictions*.
-Advances in Neural Information Processing Systems, 30.
+- Lundberg, S.M., & Lee, S.-I. (2017).
+A Unified Approach to Interpreting Model Predictions. *Advances in Neural Information Processing Systems (NIPS)*.
-- Doshi-Velez, F., & Kim, B. (2017). *Towards A Rigorous Science of Interpretable Machine Learning*. arXiv preprint arXiv:1702.08608.
+- Doshi-Velez, F., & Kim, B. (2017).
+Towards A Rigorous Science of Interpretable Machine Learning. *arXiv preprint arXiv:1702.08608*.
 - Nouri, A., Karimipanah, T., & Ahmad, M.W.
-(2023). *Explainable AI for sustainable smart buildings: A review and case studies*. **Sustainable Cities and Society**, 89, 104199.
+(2023).
+Explainable AI for sustainable smart buildings: A review and case studies. *Sustainable Cities and Society*, 89, 104199.
+- Aleti, A., Burgueno, L., & Papadopoulos, Y. (2022).
+Explainable AI in Software Engineering. *ACM Computing Surveys*, 55(9), 1–38.

 ---